thebiggianthead/sanity-plugin-recurring-dates/README.md

       startDate: (Rule) => Rule.required() // defaults to (Rule) => Rule.required()
       endDate: (Rule) => Rule.min(Rule.valueOfField('startDate')) // defaults to (Rule) => Rule.min(Rule.valueOfField('startDate'))
     }

+    // Change the field titles and descriptions
+    // field names will remain "startDate" and "endDate"
+    fieldTitles: {
+      startDate: 'Event starts',
+      endDate: 'Event ends',
+    },
+    fieldDescriptions: {
+      startDate: 'This is the date the event starts',
+      endDate: 'This is the date the event ends',
+    },
   },
 })
 ```